Congress takes summer recess, leaves behind ObamaCare, looming spending, debt issues

 Also facing expiration are federal flood insurance and programs run by the Federal Aviation Administration.

-Conservatives chaff at renewing flood insurance, which is $25 billion in debt.
+Conservatives chafe at renewing flood insurance, which is $25 billion in debt.
 FAA renewal is stuck over a plan to transfer the agency's air traffic control system to a private non-profit organization.

 The Associated Press contributed to this report.